ChristopheZhao/pomodoro-timer/README.md

 # Pomodoro Task Manager

-A simple Pomodoro timer and task management application built with Vue.js, TypeScript, and Vite.
+A simple Pomodoro timer and task management application built with Vue.js, TypeScript, and Vite, also using chatGPT o1-preview for code generation.

 ## Table of Contents